intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/orca.md

 ### TensorFlow Bite-sized Example

-Before running this example, follow the steps [here](install.md#install-bigdl-orca) to install Orca in your environment.
+Before running this example, follow the steps [here](install.md) to prepare the environment and install Orca in your environment.

 This section uses **TensorFlow 2.x**, and you should also install TensorFlow before running this example:
 ```bash